 How You Can Help Preserve the Past

 Opportunities abound to assist at one of the THC’s State Historic Sites throughout Texas.
-You can participate in a special event or service project as an individual or as a group or join the site Friends group.
+You can participate in a special event or service project as an individual or a group, or you can join a site's Friends group.
 Site host volunteer opportunities are available at some sites.

 Founded in 1984, the Texas Archeological Stewardship Network (TASN) is a group of highly trained and motivated avocational archeologists who work on a volunteer basis.
 Each year stewards devote thousands of hours to assisting landowners, recording archeological sites, and giving public talks.
 The TASN is one of the most innovative programs of its kind in the nation and has served as the model for similar programs in other states.